MuhdZarul/MIXUE/README.md

 We encountered difficulties in connecting relationships between tables in the database due to differences in attribute names, particularly in tables with foreign key constraints.
 We resolved this by standardizing and aligning the attribute names.
 ### 3. Fear of Committing and Pushing Changes
 We also feel a little bit afraid to COMMIT & PUSH because we were worried it might affect the work of other group members.
 We managed to solve it by gradually building our confidence and ensuring proper testing and review before pushing changes.
+### 4. Unfamiliar with Jetstream and Live-wire Packages
+We learnt to do the form automatically but when we tried to edit for authentication it is harder because the files is not made by us.
+While doing the authentication the role could not be setup for admin and customer due to migration problem.